quantumde1/heaven-engine/readme.md

 ### Why everything done in one thread?

 Because my engine is shitty-coded.
 Also this will work better on old CPUs.

+### Other questions...

+if you think you found a bug or you have something tnice to implement, don't be afraid to open an issue or dm me into telegram/matrix!